Omega 3 Benefits: What It's Good For & How to Take It

 Many studies show that low levels of omega 3 is associated with ADHD (attention deficit and hyperactivity disorder) in children, and that the increase of omega 3 intake, especially EPA, can help to reduce related symptoms.
 Omega 3 can help to improve attention span, the completion of tasks, impulsivity, agitation and aggression.

-12. Improved muscular stamina
+12. Improves muscular stamina

 Omega 3 supplementation can help to reduce muscle inflammation associated with exercise.
 It can speed up muscular recovery and decrease post-training soreness.